php-mongo/docker-compose-app/DOCKER-COMPOSE-APP.md

 PhpMongoAdmin source code is located here: [gtihub.com/php-mongo/admin](https://github.com/php-mongo/admin).
 Read more here: [PhpMongoAdmin ReadMe](PHPMONGOADMIN.MD)

-## Docker-Compose-App Stand-Alone Build
+## Docker-Compose-App: Stand-Alone Build

-This build of PhpMongoAdmin is docker-compose app and apache build environment.
+This docker-compose repository of PhpMongoAdmin builds an apache2 environment only and installs PMDbA.

-### This is not a docker image build: check our [docker](https://github.com/php-mongo/docker) image repository for that one!
+### This is not a docker image build: check our [docker](https://github.com/php-mongo/docker) image repository! (coming soon)

 You could use this build if you wanted to try out PhpMongoAdmin outside your existing development environments or if you don't have a web server handy.
 This build does NOT include <b>MongoDB</b>, you'll need access to a local or remote MongoDb and setup connection using the Server manager.
 This docker-composer can run on Linux or on a Windows box with <b>Docker Desktop</b> installed.